Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-related Performance Metrics

-Ultrasound signals are commonly evaluated using a metric that measures the intensity of the pressure wave in dB, scaled to a frequency sensitivity response curve.
-However, it is important to note that the duration of exposure to the acoustic signal is also relevant, as prolonged exposure can cause hearing impairments in animals whose hearing response falls within the operating frequency of the WET technology.
+The exposure to ultrasound signals is commonly evaluated by measuring the intensity of the pressure wave in dB, scaled to a frequency sensitivity response curve.
+However, the exposure duration is also relevant, as prolonged exposure can cause hearing impairments in animals whose hearing response falls within the operating frequency.
 In humans, the impact of ultrasound signals is primarily characterized by two indexes: the thermal index and the mechanical index.
 The thermal index is a unitless metric that measures the ratio between the acoustic power penetrating the skin and the amount of power required to raise the body temperature by one degree Celsius.
 On the other hand, the mechanical index indicates the ability of the acoustic signal to create tissue mechanical stress and damage.